Café Americain

 Café Americain is an American television sitcom starring Valerie Bertinelli that aired on NBC from September 18, 1993, to February 8, 1994, with two leftover episodes shown on May 28, 1994.
 It was filmed at Warner Bros.
 Studios in Burbank, California.

 Overview

-Bertinelli played a young American woman, Holly Aldrige, who finds a job working as a waitress in a small café in France.
+Bertinelli played a young American woman, Holly Aldridge, who finds a job working as a waitress in a small café in Paris.
 The cast consisted of an assortment of eccentric characters from around the world who regularly visited the café, interacting in many hilarious circumstances.
 Madame Ybarra, a former dictator's wife, was a thinly veiled spoof of Imelda Marcos.
 Fabiana Borelli, the tempestuous Italian model, and her perpetually jealous Italian lover Carlo, regularly sparred and reconciled, with Carlo declaring of any real or imagined rival, "I kill him!
 I kill him bad!
 I kill him two times!"
 Marcel's on and off relationship with Holly set the stage for comedic interference by several guest star suitors.